Urgent Care Billing Services in Missouri

 Why Missouri Urgent Care Practices Need Specialized Billing

 Urgent Care billing itself is complex.
 Urgent care sits between primary care and the emergency department.
 You need to differentiate new vs established patients, apply 2021 E/M guidelines correctly, know when to use modifier 25 for same-day procedures, handle observation codes, and bill for after hours visits.
 Payers scrutinize urgent care E/M levels closely.
 When you combine this coding complexity with Missouri's specific payer rules, authorization requirements, and 3 MO HealthNet managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving urgent care practices from Kansas City to Springfield and across Missouri.
+Go Medical Billing provides that expertise at 2.49% of collections, serving urgent care practices from Kansas City to Lee's Summit and across Missouri.

 Code